Global Builders - Sri Lanka

 4 p.m. - Evening free for dinner and relaxation

-(Exact schedules can be discussed and set depending on the team's preferences.)
+(Exact schedules can be discussed and set depending on the team's preferences and length of stay.)

 Type of work

 We are building with bricks or concrete blocks and stuccoing a portion of the completed homes.
 Most of our projects are small in scope - building a single room addition or one-room basic home for a family, replacing a roof, helping a family have a solid door, etc.